This is an archival story that predates current editorial management.

 ART: The exhibition Cinema Vezzoli opens at MOCA on Sunday and runs through Aug.
 11. In this solo show, artist Francesco Vezzoli deconstructs film, art and celeb culture by exploring both high and popular culture.
 “Cinema Vezzoli outlines how Vezzoli plays with the world of classic European cinema and contemporary Hollywood stardom as a mirror to today's obsession with fame, politics and the public exposure of private lives.”
 Admission: $7-$12.

-MUSIC:The Grand Ole Echo highlights L.A.’s Americana, roots and country scene on Sunday with an early show.
+highlights L.A.’s Americana, roots and country scene on Sunday with an early show.
 On the bill: Paul Chesne Band

 Fairbanks, Paul Inman's Delivery and Alana Amram.
 Doors at 3 pm with music starting on the back porch at 4 pm and indoors on the mainstage at 5 pm.
 Free and all ages.